KaanOzen-mF/VirtualMarket/README.md

 ## General Information

-This is a virtual market application written in Kotlin for Android operating system.
+This is a virtual market application written in **Kotlin for Android operating system**.
 This is our final project for CENG3011 Programming Languages Course.

 **This application uses Google Firebase Database system for data storage**